romnn/microgpusim/WIP.md

 - today:

+  - xtask task for converting traces? or do that in the validation component

+  - validate the number of warp instructions for the execution driven frontend and test that.
+  - write more execution driven examples (especially the different transpose variants)

   - config is passed to instruction for different things

     - could make that a smaller config struct

-  - validate the number of warp instructions for the execution driven frontend and test that.
-  - write more execution driven examples (especially the different transpose variants)

   - decide on better names for linear, raw, translated addr to reflect virtual and physical for cache and global